gaminghackintosh/hackintosh.web/README.md

 ## What is this?

 **hackintosh.web** is an open-source macOS desktop environment that runs entirely in the browser.
-Built with React 18, it recreates the look, feel, and behavior of macOS — draggable windows, a magnifying Dock, a live Menu Bar, and real working apps — without touching a single line of Swift.
+Built with **React 19**, it recreates the look, feel, and behavior of macOS — draggable windows, a magnifying Dock, a live Menu Bar, and real working apps — without touching a single line of Swift.

 ---